Windsor Charter Academy 2nd Mental Health Safety Day encourages parents to communicate with teens and offers resources | MyWindsorNow.com

 » Weld County – North Range Behavioral Health — (970) 347-2120.

-Paula Schramm discussed teen mental health at Windsor Charter Academy’s second annual Mental Health Safety Day, which came days after a 17-year-old Windsor High School student committed suicide.
+Paula Schramm discussed teen mental health at Windsor Charter Academy’s second annual Mental Health Safety Day, which came days after a 17-year-old Windsor High School student killed himself.

 The day involved presentations on a variety of mental health topics, including safe driving and coping with parents’ divorce.
 The event was free to parents across the district.